Jody DiPerna

 "I think that in America one of the things that has been done has been to strip Black men of certain kinds of masculinity and certain ideas of masculinity, like being able to take care of your family and things like that.
 Black men have felt emasculated in our racist white culture.
 To make up for that, part of the culture of being Black and male in America is just to be more masculine than the next guy.
 And I definitely felt that growing up."

-This story originally appeared in the Pittsburgh Current on May 10, 2021
+This story originally appeared in the Pittsburgh Current in March, 2021